exakat/exakat-docs/Reference/Reports.rst

 Ambassador is the most complete Exakat report.
 It used to be the default report, until Exakat 1.7.0

-The Ambassador report includes :
+The Ambassador report many reports.

 + Full configuration for the audit
 + Full documentation of the analysis